Do you know that you have an invisible assassin in your aquarium?

 When you are cycling a new aquarium.

 You see, in a new tank, bacteria does not exist in large enough numbers to break down the ammonia as it is produced.

 This is actually a major reason why you cycle – to allow bacteria that live in your biological filter to grow in number until they can break down ammonia as quickly as it is produced.

-So, if you are cycling a new tank, high levels of ammonia are to be expected.
+So, if you are cycling a new fish tank, high levels of ammonia are to be expected.
 But in an established aquarium, a spike in ammonia can indicate major problems.